meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Description

 Enable agent identity for your agent, find its principal and grant it the permission to access the Firestore database.

-> [!NOTE]
-> Run the `seed-cloud-database.sh` script before you test your agent.
+Run the `seed-cloud-database.sh` script before you test your agent.

 ### Success Criteria